EGA-SUPREMO/sub-swapper/README.md

 ```
 ### Limitations
 * Both subtitles need to be synchronized
-* Remember that expressions and idioms might affect understanding, even though they may appear to has a low grading level
+* Remember that expressions and idioms might affect understanding, even though they may appear to have a low grading level

 ## How to Contribute
 We welcome contributions!
 Feel free to open issues, submit pull requests, or share your ideas.